FFMS/ffms2/doc/ffms2-api.md

  - `int Channels` - The number of audio channels.
  - `int64_t ChannelLayout` - The channel layout of the audio stream.
    Constructed by binary OR'ing the relevant integers from `FFMS_AudioChannel` together, which means that if the audio has the channel `FFMS_CH_EXAMPLE`, the operation `(ChannelOrder & FFMS_CH_EXAMPLE)` will evaluate to true.
-   The samples are interleaved in the order the channels are listed in the `FFMS_AudioChannel` enum; see that part of the Constants and Preprocessor Definitions sections for more details.
+   The samples are interleaved in the order the channels are listed in the [FFMS_AudioChannel][AudioChannel] enum.
  - `int64_t NumSamples` - The number of samples in the audio track.
  - `double FirstTime; double LastTime;` - The first and last timestamp of the stream respectively, in milliseconds.
    Useful if you want to know if the stream has a delay, or for quickly determining its length in seconds.